Skip to main content

 Actions

-• Leverage authentication and CAPTCHA controls to prevent automated transaction initiation by bots or scripts (e.g., 5 authorizations from one IP address or Account)
+• Leverage authentication and CAPTCHA controls to prevent automated transaction initiation by bots or scripts (for example, 5 authorizations from one IP address or account).

-• Utilize fraud detection systems that support device fingerprinting and botnet detection
+• Use fraud detection systems that support device fingerprinting and botnet detection.

-• Inject random pauses (i.e., throttling) when checking an account to slow brute force attacks that are dependent on time, especially for Bank Identification Numbers (BINs) that have been determined to have a high fraud incidence
+• Inject random pauses (in other words, throttling) when checking an account to slow brute force attacks that are dependent on time, especially for Bank Identification Numbers (BINs) that have been determined to have a high fraud incidence.

 Awareness

-• Look for multiple tracking elements in a purchase linked to the same device (e.g., multiple transactions with different cards, using the same e-mail address and same device ID)
+• Look for multiple tracking elements in a purchase linked to the same device (for example, multiple transactions with different cards using the same email address and same device ID).

 PayFields Best Practices

 The Payrix PayFields and PayFrame products are typically used as a hosted checkout field on public payment pages, such as shopping card checkout, company payment pages, donation pages, and other publicly viewable payment pages.
-As these payment pages can be viewed and utilized in a public space, they can be vulnerable to to be used for card testing purposes.
+As these payment pages can be viewed and used in a public space, they can be vulnerable to being used for card testing purposes.

-It is recommend to follow a few best practices when utilizing PayFields in a public form to ensure the security of the information and to deter anyone from using PayFields for card testing:
+We recommend following a few best practices when using PayFields in a public form to ensure the security of the information and to deter anyone from using PayFields for card testing:

 Ensure that the API key that is used with the PayFields is a public API key: